 Sala silver mine.
 The most common ore was though lead glans.

-The Sala mine cross section.
+Cross section.
 Ref.
 1

 One is about "Bråsta-Lasse".
 It connect to the comman